 Taking a break from my own break

 Sometimes it gets tiring, in a way that different from the numbing boredom of the cubicle life but no less stressful for that.
-Sleeping in two, three, even four new beds a week, in rooms often filled with 1-15 strangers, crammed in buses on the verge of breakdown or a ferry that looks like it probably won’t sink today, at least, having a deep chat over toast and tea with a stranger you instantly connect with and will never see again… it all contributes to a feeling of same same but different as the Thai saying goes.
+Sleeping in two, three, even four new beds a week, in hostel rooms often filled with 1-15 strangers, crammed in buses on the verge of breakdown or a ferry that looks like it probably won’t sink today, at least, sweating through all your clothes every single day, having a deep chat over toast and tea with a stranger you instantly connect with and will never see again… it all contributes to a feeling of same same but different as the Thai saying goes.

 So what do you do when the new normal wears on you?
 You stay put physically and move inwardly instead.